diegomtassis/yamd-library/README.md

 It's currently, and will always be, work in progress.

-Utilities here have been created as they are needed for games development, and they are generic enough to be extracted to a multipurpose library.
+Utilities here have been created when needed for games development, and they are generic enough to be extracted to a multipurpose library.

 Feel free to use whatever you need for your game.
 Pull requests are welcome.